Arnab-ace29/AlgoTrading-BoT/stocks_fundamental_scraper/README.md

 - Scrape multiple Screener sections (`quarters`, `profit-loss`, `balance-sheet`, `cash-flow`, `ratios`) for every company in a supplied index list.
 - Expand child KPI schedules under each parent row and track parent/child relationships explicitly.
-- Export section data to JSON collections under `collections/`, maintaining historical rows without duplicates.
+- Optionally export section data to JSON snapshots when `--results-dir` is supplied; otherwise persist directly to Mongo.
 - Optional MongoDB upserts (defaulting to `mongodb://localhost:27017` database `screener`) with upsert keys based on index, slug, BSEID, NSEID, and ISINID.
 - Cleans numeric strings (removing commas, percents, currency symbols) so values merge cleanly with other data sources.
 - Resilient to reruns: missing sections are skipped, existing documents are updated in place, and failed lookups are captured in `collections/exceptions.txt`.